 NORGLIDE® steering yoke bearings are custom made to conform to the steering rack of any steering system.
 It is the unique laminate design that enables this innovation, as the thick PTFE layer allows low friction and smooth steering, drive after drive.

 Saint-Gobain engineers have designed the shape of the steering rack yoke laminate to allow for high rack conformity of the bearing (Figure 1).
-This results in a high contact area of the yoke onto the rack, reducing the pressure of the system, which leads to less wear over the lifetime of the vehicle.
-This is only achievable using our unique material due to the thick layer of PTFE used in NORGLIDE® bearings (Figure 2).
+This results--compared to traditional design--in a higher contact area of the yoke onto the rack, reducing the pressure of the system, which leads to less wear over the lifetime of the vehicle.
+This is only achievable using our unique material due to the thick layer of PTFE used in NORGLIDE® Bearings (Figure 2).

 Figure 1: The offset between the steering yoke and the rack shaft is an order of magnitude less than competitor yokes.
 Here the NORGLIDE® steering yoke has an offset value of 0.03, compared to the competitor yoke with a 0.55 mm offset.
 This allows the NORGLIDE® steering yoke to be brought closer to the rack, ensuring more contact, resulting in reduced pressure and wear.